ctrl-vi/cse480e-accessibility/Accessibility Implementation/Accessibility Implementation Reflection.md

 ## Summary of Solutions

 The largest fix was in the website header.
-I made sure that the links inside of the header had letter-wrapping, and thus no matter how zoomed in nor how wide the screen was, the text in its entirety would be readable.
+I made sure that the links inside of the header had letter-wrapping and were inside a flexbox, and thus no matter how zoomed in nor how wide the screen was, the text in its entirety would be readable and on screen.
 Similarly, I made sure the heading skip was removed, and instead I utilized an `<hgroup>` to pair the text with the header.
 I also switched the background to a flat color that is dark enough to contrast the foreground.
 To solve the issue of the split headers, I just used 1 color (which coincidentally helped improve the percievability of the header and removed the use of color for meaning).

 ## Conclusion (What Did I Learn?)